Venice Local Evening Food Tour in Cannaregio

 Comfortable shoes and a hearty appetite.

-A: Stops and tastings on this tour are subject to change due to seasonal/holiday venue closures.
-As the places we frequent on this food tour are local institutions and family-run businesses, they can close at any time with very little to no notice.
-In this situation, your guide will take you to another nearby eatery.
+Occasionally, the stops and tastings on this tour are subject to change due to seasonal/holiday venue closures.
+As the places we visit on this food tour are local institutions and family-run businesses, they can close at any time with very little notice.
+If this happens, your guide will take you to another excellent nearby eatery.